 In the first year – the foundation year – you will study five modules; a module about the foundations of art, design, performance and media production, an essential study skills module, a foundation project module, practical numeracy skills, and an introduction to creative practice module.
-After completion of this foundation, you will then move onto the Illustration and Design honours degree course.
+After completion of this foundation, you'll then move onto the Illustration and Design honours degree course.

 Your second year introduces you to a range of different media and focuses on the fundamental skills of illustration including observational drawing, printmaking, animation and digital drawing and painting.
-In your third and fourth year you will narrow your focus and develop your own personal style of illustration through open briefs based on real-world commercial projects.
+In your third and fourth year you'll narrow your focus and develop your own personal style of illustration through open briefs based on real-world commercial projects.

-You will have the opportunity to exhibit your work at the end of year degree show.
+You'll have the opportunity to exhibit your work at the end of year degree show.
 The show is open to the public and invited guests in order for you to showcase your portfolio and meet potential employers from the design sector.

 Feedback is given regularly during teaching sessions and at the end of the semester in order for you to develop your work to the highest standard and also to reflect on how you might have approached the project differently.

 Teaching sessions are made up of a combination of personal one to one meetings with design tutors and group critiques designed to encourage team working and to create a community vibe among the year groups.
 This is supported by lectures, seminars, workshops and independent learning.
-You will have access to studio spaces outside of teaching time, which facilitates reflection on work and peer evaluation.
+You'll have access to studio spaces outside of teaching time, which facilitates reflection on work and peer evaluation.